-The Church Leadership Concentration is designed to prepare students for future careers in church service.
+The Church Leadership Concentration of the Religion program is designed to prepare students for future careers in church service.
 Many of our graduates take positions in Christian Education or Youth Ministry directly after graduation.
 Others enroll in seminaries as a preparation for ordained ministry.